Miss Black USA Pageant

 The Miss Black USA Pageant System founded by Ms. Arrington is a non-profit corporation in the state of Maryland, recognized under the 501(c)3 code of the Internal Revenue Service.
-The current titleholder under her pageant system is Tahira Gilyard of New York, who was crowned on August 7, 2022.
+The current titleholder under her pageant system is Naiylah Archer of New Jersey, who was crowned on August 3, 2025.

 History and former titleholders

-The first titleholder was Tamiko Gibson, representing Maryland, who was crowned Miss Black USA 1987 at the JW Marriot in Washington, D.C. on June 6, 1987.
+The first titleholder was Tamiko Gibson, representing Maryland, who was crowned Miss Black USA 1987 at the JW Marriot in Washington, D.C., on June 6, 1987.
 Gibson would later complain that she had been improperly dethroned in May 1988 and received none of the promised prizes.

 On August 23, 2003, Elizabeth Muto won the pageant, which was held in Miami.
 Muto returned her crown later that year because she was unhappy with the contract that the pageant asked her to sign, which would have made them her exclusive publicist, agent and manager.